TheDraca/HomeAssistant-Addons/Suffolk_Bin_Dates/README.md

 - And if: Entity --> State: sensor.suffolk_bin_dates_due_tomorrow_blue == true
 - Then do: send notification

 ## Misc ##
-If wanted you can also customise your using the "User Agent" option
+If wanted you can also customise the user agent string sent when making the scrape using the "User Agent" option

-By default the option "Time variation" is provided and set to 25 minutes, this is randomly added on top of the "Refresh time" set in the config.
+By default the option "Time variation" is provided and set to 25 minutes, this is randomly added on top of the "Refresh time" set in the config so all scrapes don’t happen at exactly the same interval.
 To disable this just set "Time variation" to 0